kristianeschenburg/academic-kickstart/content/post/information/index.md

 H(X) = - \sum_{x} p(x) \cdot log(p(x))
 \end{align}$$

 Entropy measures the degree of uncertainty in a probability distribution.
 It is independent of the values $X$ takes, and is entirely dependent on the density of $X$.
 We can think of entropy as measuring how "peaked" a distribution is.
-Assume we are given a binary random variables $Y$
+Assume we are given a binary random variable $Y$

 $$\begin{align}
 Y \sim Bernoulli(p) \\\\